-Get comprehensive coverage to protect yourself from auto damage that’s beyond your control.
+Get comprehensive coverage to protect yourself from car damage that’s beyond your control.

 Unlike what the term implies, comprehensive coverage doesn’t insure you for everything.
-Rather, think of it like protection against some of the more unexpected damages to your car.
+Comprehensive typically kicks in for anything other than collision.
+Think of comprehensive car insurance as protection against some of the more unexpected damages to your car.

 - Natural disasters

 - Explosions and fire

 - Falling objects

 Unlike liability insurance, you’re not required to have comprehensive coverage regardless of the state you live in.
 Whether you should buy comprehensive coverage depends on how much you want to be insured against.

 Consider adding comprehensive in these scenarios.